umbraco/UmbracoDocs/umbraco-cloud/set-up/project-settings/public-access.md

 All environments on Umbraco Cloud projects can be protected by Public access.
 It requires you to enter your Cloud credentials in order to view the frontend.

-By default we add basic authentication to all trials and non-live environments.
+By default, we add **Basic Authentication** to all trials and non-live environments.

 ## How to enable Basic Authentication and allow IPs